TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables

+After QMC minimization, each node's Boolean function is expressed in Disjunctive Normal Form (DNF): a disjunction (OR) of \textit{implicants}, where each implicant is a conjunction (AND) of \textit{literals} (Boolean conditions on individual features).
+We define the \textbf{complexity} of a rule set as the total number of literals across all rules in the model, including unary rules and the bias term.
+For multiclass tasks, a rule contributes to the count exactly once if it holds a non-zero weight for any class.

+\paragraph{Per-node complexity.} Each node with fan-in $k$ computes a linearly separable (threshold) Boolean function of its $k$ inputs.
+By Sperner's theorem, the maximum number of prime implicants of any such function is $\binom{k}{\lfloor k/2 \rfloor}$~\citep{Muroga1971threshold}.
+Since a node's total literal count in its minimized DNF directly equals its contribution to overall model complexity, Table~\ref{tab:node-complexity} characterizes learned per-node complexity by extracting and minimizing every non-trivial node's Boolean function via QMC across all 28~datasets and 5~seeds.
+The "with DCT" column marks input patterns unobserved in training data as don't-cares, as the full extraction pipeline.

+Table~\ref{tab:node-complexity} shows that mean per-node literal count remains well below the tight worst-case bound at every fan-in.
+At $k{=}6$, nodes average 5.7~implicants (19.2~literals) versus a bound of~20 implicants, and don't-care optimization further reduces this to 2.8~implicants (7.1~literals).
+This confirms that individual nodes converge to functions that use only a fraction of their representational capacity, and that the training-data-aware DCT simplification yields rules roughly half as complex while providing regularization.
+The total model complexity (reported in Tables~\ref{tab:results-binary}--\ref{tab:results-regression}) is then the sum of per-node literals for all rules.

-By modeling the node truth table logic as a thresholded linear combination of the selected inputs, \textsc{TT-Sparse} requires only $n+1$ learnable parameters (one weight per selected input plus a bias term) to represent the logic, a linear complexity compared to DiffLogicNet \cite{difflogicnet} double-exponential and DWN \cite{dwn} exponential complexities.
+By modeling the node truth table logic as a thresholded linear combination of the selected inputs, \textsc{TT-Sparse} requires only $n+1$ learnable parameters (one weight per selected input plus a bias term) to represent the logic, a linear complexity compared to DiffLogicNet \citep{difflogicnet} double-exponential and DWN \citep{dwn} exponential complexities.